Commission Member Biographies

 Jill received a Bachelor of Arts, magna cum laude, from University of Pittsburgh (1967), a doctorate from Teachers College, Columbia University (1976), a Master of Philosophy from Yale (1990).
 Jill is a born and bred New Yorker.
 She is married and has two adult children.

 Senator Kenneth P. LaValle (R-C-I, Port Jefferson) was first elected to the Senate

 in 1976.
 In 1979, he was appointed Chairman of the Senate Committee on Higher Education

-and, for 30 years, has played a key role in shaping New York State’s higher education
+and for forty years has played a key role in shaping New York State’s higher education